Mornington Peninsula Planning Scheme

 Planning for the Peninsula's Future

-Managing growth and development to ensure that the significant and unique values of the Peninsula remain protected is a constant challenge for the Shire.
+Managing growth and development to ensure the special values of the Peninsula remain protected is a constant challenge for the Shire.
+That’s why we need clear policy directions and strong planning controls.

 Contact us